dominictristram/dominictristram.github.io/political_socials.md

 modified: 2025-03-06
 ---

-As well as <a href=https://domtristram.com/">this Web site</a> you can find me all over the Internet!
+As well as <a href="https://domtristram.com/">the Web site you are reading now</a> you can find me all over the Internet!

 <b>BlueSky</b> - <a href="https://bsky.app/profile/domtristram.com">@domtristram.com</a>